ocaml-multicore/dscheck/README.md

     Source-DPOR and the existing implementation quite naturally as operations with multiple happens-before and happens-after dependencies.
 - Further performance improvements.
-In particular implementation of wake-up trees to eliminate sleep-set blocking or leap towards [TruST](https://plv.mpi-sws.org/genmc/popl2022-trust.pdf).
+In particular implementation of wake-up trees to eliminate sleep-set blocking or a leap towards [TruST](https://plv.mpi-sws.org/genmc/popl2022-trust.pdf).
+- Support nested domain spawns and concurrent logic in the main test function.
+  DSCheck lets us spawn n domains in the main test function and validate their interleavings, which is enough to test lock-free algorithms, but many real-world programs are more complicated.

 ## Reference Implementations